ViviVoid/park-volunteer-portal/README.md

 - **System Documentation**: Refer to the main README for technical details
 - **Quick Start Guide**: See QUICKSTART.md for setup information
+- **Google Calendar Setup**: See GOOGLE_SETUP.md for Google Calendar integration
+- **Salesforce Integration**: See SALESFORCE_SETUP.md for Salesforce integration setup and documentation
 - **Milwaukee Domes Analysis**: Review milwaukee-domes-proposal/milwaukee-domes-analysis.md for system capabilities
 - **Post-Project Timeline**: See milwaukee-domes-proposal/post-project-timeline.md for future features